FluentLenium/FluentLenium/docs/docs/key_features.md

 }
 ```

-You can also refer to files in your `resorurces` directory by adding `isLocalFile` parameter
+You can also refer to files in your `resources` directory by adding `isLocalFile` parameter

 ```java
 @PageUrl(file = "page2url.html", value = "?param1={param1}&param2={param2}", isLocalFile = true)